-The mostly widely used qualitative tool is the focus group.
-A focus group is a form of qualitative research in which a group of people are asked about their perceptions, opinions, beliefs, and attitudes towards a product, concept, service, idea, advertisement, or packaging.
-Usually a focus groups consists of small number of people between 4 and 15, but typically 8 brought together with a moderator (or consultant) to talk about specific product or topic.
+The most widely used qualitative tool is the focus group.
+A focus group is a form of qualitative research in which a group of people is asked about their perceptions, opinions, beliefs, and attitudes towards a product, concept, service, idea, advertisement, or packaging.
+Usually, a focus group consists of a small number of people between 4 and 15, but typically 8 brought together with a moderator (or consultant) to talk about specific products or topics.
 Participants of the groups are precisely selected (in terms of age, education, gender, etc.) according to the issue being under investigation to provide optimal interaction in the group.
 Questions are asked in an interactive group setting where participants are free to talk with other group members.
-Focus groups aim at a discussion instead of on individual responses to formal questions, and produce qualitative data (preferences and beliefs) that may or may not be representative of the general population.
+Focus groups aim at a discussion instead of on individual responses to formal questions and produce qualitative data (preferences and beliefs) that may or may not be representative of the general population.
 This method is very good for example for idea generation, as creative session, for product & packaging further development.
 The goal of this method is to get beyond superficial answers and uncover insights on consumer attitudes and behaviour.

 Palate semantics are group discussions in the range of qualitative research.
 This study helps to find answers to the questions:

 - How in the most attractive way to communicate about tastes and how to call them ?

 - How to determine the manner of speaking about tastes in the context of a specific product:

 - How to communicate about tastes/tastes’ nuances that for the average consumer could be hard to name?